strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LCmeetsAtomicRed/LCAR.md

 ![](attachments/logsscreen.png)

-There will be a lot of events, everytime the page is refreshed more attacks will appear.
+There will be a lot of events.
+Every single time the page is refreshed more attacks will appear.

 Looking through all of the logs and note the **cmd.exe** or **powershell** invokes are taking place.
 These are **(usually)** indications of something malicious occuring and needs to be examined further.